 After the assessment

-After the assessment, the council will decide if your needs are eligible for support.
+After your assessment, we will decide if you are eligible for support.

-If you are a young carer, or if you are a parent caring for a disabled child, you have similar rights to assessment and support but they are covered by the Children and Families Act, not the Care Act.
+If you are a young carer, or a parent caring for a disabled child, you have similar rights to assessment and support.
+These are covered by the Children and Families Act, not the Care Act.

-If you or the person you are caring for is about to reach 18, you will be given an assessment which will confirm whether you or they are likely to continue to be eligible for support as an adult.
+If you or the person you care for is approaching 18, you'll get an assessment to determine if you or they will still be eligible for support as an adult.

 Support plan

-This might include help with housework or helping you become a member of a gym so that you can look after your own health.
+It may include help with housework or support to join a gym, so you can take care of your own health.

-It may be that the best way to meet your needs is to provide care and support directly to the person that you care for.
-For example, by providing replacement care to enable you to take a break.
+The best way to meet your needs might be to provide direct care and support to the person you care for.
+For example, by providing replacement care so you can take a break.
 It is possible to do this as long as the person needing care agrees.

 Personal budgets

-Carers should receive a personal budget, which is a statement showing the cost of meeting their needs as part of their support plan.
-Carers will be offered a direct payment, which will give them control over how their support is provided.
+You should receive a personal budget.
+This is a statement that shows the cost of meeting your needs as part of your support plan.
+You will be offered a direct payment, which will give you control over how your support is provided.

 Financial assessments